National Christian Forensics and Communications Association: Regional Qualifiers and Regional Championship

 Each region hosts three "regional qualifiers," open to all competitors competing in Lincoln-Douglas, Team Policy, and speeches, between January and April.
 Competitors who advance from preliminary rounds to elimination rounds at any regional qualifier earn a slot at the regional championship, usually between April and May.
 Each region is allocated a certain number of national slots for a debate or speech event, according to the number of competitors nationally and regionally in a given event.
 As of the 2023 - 2024 season, there were 800 slots given out nationally for speech, and 120 slots for debate.

 Size

 During the 2022–2023 season, there were roughly 3,000 students participating, making the NCFCA the third largest national high school speech and debate league after the National Speech and Debate Association and the National Catholic Forensic League.

 Speech

 The NCFCA offers ten individual events for speech from three categories: Platform (memorized, 10-minute speeches), Interpretation (short interpretations of written works), and Limited Preparation (impromptu or limited preparation speeches).
 The rules for each of these events are published in the Speech Guide each season.
-Also every year or few years they change the speech category.
-As of the 2025-2026 season these are all the speeches.
+Additionally, every year or every few years NCFCA changes the specific speech categories to be competed in that year.
+As of the 2025-2026 season the speeches are the following: